FLAGlab/CloneDetection/funcs.md

 First, the amount of detected clones is quite large; this is due to two main reasons.
 On the one hand, the comparison is two-by-two, detecting the clone type for each pair of code elements twice, yielding the double of clones than those present.
 For example, the function identifier `calculateStatistics` is detected as a clone of Type 1 with the identifier of function `lessThanTen`.
 However, when evaluating the identifier of function `lessThanTen`, this will be detected as a clone of identifier `calculateStatistics`, even though they are technically the same clone.
 On the other hand, the clone evaluation is fine-grained, taking place for every node on teh generated eCST, which for example, processes a clone for each element of the declaration of the `func lessThanTen(number: Int) : Bool ...` statement, but also for each of its parts, the parameters (variable types, and identifiers) for the function itself, yielding a larger nnumber of identified clones.

 Second, the presence of False Positives (FP).
-These occur by the miss classification of Type 3 clones, for example detecting teh sets of `PARAMETER_LIST` as clones of each other
+These occur by the miss classification of Type 3 clones, for example detecting the sets of `PARAMETER_LIST` as Type 3 clones of each other, while theyr should be Type 2 clones, given that the node types are of the same type.

+Note that in our manual inspection of the code (and detected nodes) there is no clone-pair that is not detected by the algorithm.
+The problems detected correspond to clone type misclassifications.

 ## Cross-language evaluation